T-ara: Mobile apps

 Since their debut, T-ara has release several mobile apps from games to info-apps.
 In April 2012, T-ara released "T-ara Shake", a mobile game featuring T-ara's songs.
 It was a commercial success topping App store's top grossing apps chart for days.
 In September 2012, T-ara released "T-ara 3D" to promote their comeback with "Sexy Love".
 According to Core Contents Media "T-ara 3D" was created after a two-month production period in collaboration with app developer Sunshinez.
 It featured member profiles, 3D images, photos, videos, news & notices, and schedules.
 The app was on sale on Google's Google Play Android Market and was later released on Apple App Store.
+"Touch Touch T-ara" content app was introduced in early 2013 by CCM.
+The Japanese version of the app was released in February 2013 while the Korean version launched a month later.
 In 2014, T-ara released their first info-app "T-ara Holic".
 T-ara's upcoming schedule, activities, music and products were available on the app.
 In June 2014, T-ara's Hyo-min's self-designed t-shirts were made available exclusively on "T-ara Holic".
 All products were sold-out within 24 hours.